Browsing the next page of Healthy Living.

 The goal of any dietary plan is to maintain levels of glucose in the blood.
 Therefore, foods rich in simple sugars – candy, cookies, sugary snacks and non-diet sodas – must be limited.
 A healthful, varied diet rich in whole grains, fruits and vegetables is the best way of ensuring overall health for your child.

-Gestational Diabetes and Exercise
+Diabetes and Psychosocial Problems

 View / Load More from: Healthy Living